-The results indicate a 6 percent increase from fiscal year 2007 in the percent of projects completed on time.
+The results indicate a 12 percent increase from 2006 in the percent of projects completed on time.
 MoDOT has focused on reducing the number of days available for construction in order to reduce congestion and inconvenience to the traveling public, while stressing the importance of completing projects on time.
 To achieve timely completion of improvement projects, an emphasis has been placed on reviewing construction schedules and assessing liquidated damages.